AbdulsalamAbdulrahman/chemistry_app/README.md

 # chemistry_app

-A self study chemistry Desktop Application with quiz.
+A self study chemistry Desktop Application with quiz built with Flutter.